Procurement cards: Is simplifying purchasing making fraud easier

 As highlighted within previous articles analysis of purchasing data and compliance with procurement policy and procedures is integral in the detection of fraud risk and also a key part in communicating your anti-fraud culture.
 Areas of common analysis to identify fraud risk might include:

-Missing purchase and goods receipt paperwork
+missing purchase and goods receipt paperwork

 5 way match including requisition, purchase order, invoice, goods receipt and asset register information

-High spend employees or high spend vendors including links between both
+high spend employees or high spend vendors including links between both

-Duplication or fabrication of receipts for other alleged purchases
+duplication or fabrication of receipts for other alleged purchases

-Use of non prime or unapproved vendors
+use of non prime or unapproved vendors

-Round sum or split transactions to increase the financial threshold of purchase
+round sum or split transactions to increase the financial threshold of purchase

-Purchases out of normal working hours
+purchases out of normal working hours

-Ability to verify if services were performed
+ability to verify if services were provided

 Prevention and control measures